saoun/ProjectZebra/newLessons/typography-basic.md

  - Styling font really good

-According to [Butterick's Practical Typography](http://practicaltypography.com/), there are a number of styling guidelines to follow for pleasant, easy-to-read text.
-This online book has a lot of useful guidelines for things like: when to use “curly quotes” vs "straight quotes" or: the proper way to mix different font styles.
+[Butterick's Practical Typography](http://practicaltypography.com/) has a ton of amazing advice on typography topics.

-I'll use take some page-layout and text-styling guidelines from the book to demonstrate how to style your text with CSS.
+I'll use some page-layout and text-styling guidelines from the book to demonstrate how to style your text with CSS.

 Specifically we'll cover: